ariel-os/ariel-os/book/src/networking.md

 #### IPv4

+Support for IPv4 is enabled by default.
+When unneeded, it can be disabled by disabling the `ipv4` [laze module](./build-system.md#laze-modules).

 DHCPv4 is used by default for IPv4 network configuration, including for address allocation.
 This is enabled by the `network-config-dhcpv4` [laze module](./build-system.md#laze-modules), selected by default for IPv4.